 This Recommendation addresses the case of time and phase distribution across a network with packet-based method with full timing support (FTS) to the protocol level from the network.

-The physical layer (PHY) that is relevant to this specification is the Ethernet media type as defined in [IEEE 802.3].
+The physical layers (PHY) that are relevant to this specification are the Ethernet media types as defined in [IEEE 802.3].

 2 References